usnistgov/dioptra/docs/source/tutorials/essential_workflows/part-4.rst

 In the last tutorial, you built a multi-step workflow that transformed a numpy array multiple times.
 After each step, you printed summary stats and then viewed those in the logs.

-Instead of printing values in the logs, we will record them using **metrics**.
-This will produce time-series visualizations for us.
+Instead of printing values in the logs, you will now record them using **metrics**.
+This will produce time-series visualizations.
 This is useful for tracking a metric across various steps, both within and across plugins.
 Metrics are stored at the job level.

-We will replace our prior ``print_stats`` plugin task with a new ``log_metrics`` task.
+You will replace your prior ``print_stats`` plugin task with a new ``log_metrics`` task.

 .. warning::
    This part of the tutorial will not work properly until new changes from DIOPTRA-OPTIC branch are merged in for metric logging.